rclement/romain-clement.net/content/company/services.md

 processes is key.
 I usually advocate for simple and lean processes whenever possible, encouraging the use of quality small data instead of big data.

-I can help your team grow by building data pipelines (ETL, ELT) and backend services (REST APIs).
+I can help your team grow by building data pipelines (ETL, ELT), backend services (REST APIs), and orchestrating everything using DevOps methodologies (CI/CD, IaC, Agile project management).

 Technologies used on a regular basis: